NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     4. Lesson 4 Objective Overview
         ---------------------------

-        1.  []{#users_in .anchor}You want to provide all users in the Training Department with the same default printer.
+        1. You want to provide all users in the Training Department with the same default printer.
 It should not delete any existing printers.
 How can you do that?

-            a.  []{#GPO_linked .anchor}Create a GPO linked to the Training OU and specify a Printer preference with the Replace action.
+            a.
+Create a GPO linked to the Training OU and specify a Printer preference with the Replace action.

             b.
 Create a GPO linked to the Training OU and specify a Printer preference with the Create action.